AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/use-workfront-with-jira/link-items-between-wf-jira.md

   For instructions on configuring Workfront for Jira, see [Configure Adobe Workfront for Jira](../../workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md).

-## Automatically link Workfront items to Jira issues
+## Automatically link Workfront items to Jira issues {#automatically-link-workfront-items-to-jira-issues}

 As a Workfront administrator, you can define triggers that can automatically create an issue in Jira every time certain conditions are met on a task or an issue in Workfront.
 The Workfront and Jira items become linked.